NJUyued/PRG4SSL-MNAR/README.md

 # PRG4SSL-MNAR
-Evaluation code for NeruIPS Submission (ID: 2831).
+Evaluation code for NeruIPS 2022 Submission: **Pseudo-Rectifying Guidance for Semi-supervised Learning with Non-Random Missing Labels (ID: 2831)**.
 Model weights (updating) is available now and other source code will be released upon paper acceptance.
 ## Evaluation
 For evaluation, run
 ```